Hibiscus Moscheutos [Hi-BIS-kus Mos-KEW-tos] is a flowering plant species from the family Malvaceae.

 For bushier plants, pinch the growing tips once they grow 8” inches tall, and pinch back again when they reach the height of 12” inches.

-Deadhead the flowers individually for the most pleasing appearance.
+Deadhead Hibiscus flowers individually for the most pleasing appearance.

 During the late autumn season, cut the stems back to around 3” – 4” inches.